Jilow42/request_sql/README.md

 # Request SQL
-An exercice about giving specific request
+An exercice about giving specific request in SQL